Mohammad-Javad Larijani: High Council for Human Rights

 "According to Article 18 of the Universal Declaration of Human Rights, everyone has the right to declare in private and in public that he has accepted a new religion and to propagate it, and should not be pressured for doing this.
 However, this is not in accordance with our laws.
 As a result, these countries are telling us, ‘You are not adhering to the Universal Declaration of Human Rights and you are inherently in violation.’
 For this reason, they have considered punitive mechanisms, including all kinds of sanctions, for our country."

-In May 2015, according to a violations report conducted by database of human rights violators in Iran Larijani stated "The field of human rights is vast, and the Human Rights Headquarters [of the Judiciary] is a governmental institution."
-In September 2016 he stated "The main points of attack [global objections to human rights violations in Iran] are the implementation of Sharia laws, the regime's handling of anti-revolutionary elements, the treatment of seditionists, the situation of Baha'is, the status of minorities, and finally the status of women."

-The report further states that in March 2014, responding to international condemnation over the high rate of executions in Iran, Larijani argued "Unfortunately, international bodies, instead of praising Iran, have used the increase in the number of executions due to Iran's decisive action against drugs as a basis for human rights attacks on the Islamic Republic of Iran."
+In March 2014, responding to international condemnation over the high rate of executions in Iran, Larijani argued "Unfortunately, international bodies, instead of praising Iran, have used the increase in the number of executions due to Iran's decisive action against drugs as a basis for human rights attacks on the Islamic Republic of Iran."
 Larijani characterized the extensive execution of individuals convicted of drug trafficking as "a great service to humanity".
 In addition, he defended the application of Qisas, stating: "It is clear that the criticisms against Iran in the name of human rights have no human rights basis.
 Their main goal in criticizing executions in Iran is Qisas, while Qisas is a right of the citizens and has nothing to do with the government or the judiciary.
 It embodies life, and the basis of Islam in Qisas is forgiveness and pardon".

+In September 2016 he stated "The main points of attack [global objections to human rights violations in Iran] are the implementation of Sharia laws, the regime's handling of counter-revolutionary elements, the treatment of seditionists, the situation of Baha'is, the status of minorities, and finally the status of women."

+Published works

+His 1996 book Naghde Din-dari va Modernism (Critique of Religiosity and Modernism) is a collection of his articles and essays focusing on the intersection of religious thought, political philosophy, and the challenges posed by modernity in the Iranian context.
+Larijani critiques certain traditionalist interpretations of religion, arguing for a more dynamic and rational understanding that can engage with the modern world.

+He has also written a chapter "Mathematic Logic in Iran" for a book Logic in Tehran published by the Cambridge University Press in 2006.